Neurdan/react-movie-storage-main/README.md

 #### `docker run --name movies -p 8001:8000 webbylabhub/movies `
 **Note: in this command port is 8001**

+You need to wait until the server api container starts

+After starting the api server, you can proceed to the launch of the client part

 ## Launching react app
 After you have launched the api server, you need to run the react application.\
 In order to do this, you need to run a command that will download the image from a remote server and deploy everything you need